juriadams/summoner-cooldowns/README.md

 - [x] Fixed a lot of bugs
 - [x] Added a clean and nice ingame UI
 - [x] Updated for all new released champions
-- [ ] Add feature for typing role besides champion
+- [ ] Add feature for typing role name instead of champ name
 - [ ] I should probably add a wiki page...
 This readme is miles long...

 # What spells are accepted?